 Use of the sports venues and equipment is booked with the Sports Centre and Bond Sport.
 This includes the sports hall, pool, sports fields and sports clubhouse.

-- Submit an event form for approval noting the required venue
+- Submit an event form for the required date and time noting the required venue

 Lecture theatres, case study and seminar rooms are available for student use.
 These are often great locations for private group study or 'non-party' events, however no food or drink is permitted in any teaching spaces.
 Students will be charged a 'cleaning' fee if the rooms are left in an untidy manner.